 See WY-UCC § 9-307(b) and U.C.C. § 9-307(b).

 See Arrow Oil & Gas, Inc. v.
 J. Aron & Co.
 (In re SemCrude L.P.), 864 F.3d 280, 291–92 (3d Cir.
-2017) (determining that notwithstanding special perfection provisions under Texas and Kansas versions of the UCC because debtor was organized in Delaware, the UCC in effect in Delaware applied).
+2017) (determining that, under UCC § 9-301(1), because debtors were organized in Delaware and Oklahoma, the UCC in effect in Delaware and Oklahoma applied and therefore the security interest in the collateral at issue was unperfected, notwithstanding automatic perfection provisions under Texas and Kansas versions of the UCC).

 A secured party and debtor may agree by contract in the security agreement to have the WY-UCC be the governing law; however, such agreement does not insulate them from third-party claims that the laws of a different jurisdiction would apply.